hirosystems/clarinet/docs/how-to-guides/how-to-deploy-with-subnets.md

 $ clarinet integrate
 ```

-For more information on how to use and interact with this incoming L2
-can be found on the [subnet repository](https://github.com/hirosystems/stacks-subnets).
+More information on how to use and interact with this incoming L2 can be found on the [subnet repository](https://github.com/hirosystems/stacks-subnets).